asika32764/fongshen-editor/README.md

-# Fongshen Editor - A highly customize code-inserting editor
+# Fongshen Editor

+A highly customize code-inserting editor

+## About

 Fongshen is a code inserting editor, It can integrate and wrap many other text editors and provides multiple buttons sets.
 Fongshen is based on well known [MarkItUp](http://markitup.jaysalvat.com/home/) editor but almost rewrite 80% codes.